Daretreble/Dawkside/README.md

 - Administrative privileges
 - Internet connection

+## Reapy mode or OSC Only mode
+Dawkside offers two modes for use with Reaper: Reapy mode and OSC Only mode.
+The OSC Only mode is simpler to install and more stable, but it is more limited in its functionality.
+The Reapy mode, on the other hand, requires a more complex installation process involving the Reapy python script, but it offers greater flexibility and advanced features.

 ## Step 1: Install LoopMidi and create new midi ports for Reaper.
+(OSC Mode and Reapy Mode)

 1. Download and install LoopMidi from [LoopMidi's official website](https://www.tobias-erichsen.de/software/loopmidi.html).
 2. In LoopMidi, create two virtual MIDI ports and name them 'reaper_in' and 'reaper_out'.

-## Step 2: Install Python
+## Step 2: Install Python (Reapy Mode only)

 1. Download and install Python 3.9.7 or any Python version supported by Reaper from the [Python website](https://www.python.org/downloads/).

-## Step 3: Install python-reapy
+## Step 3: Install python-reapy (Reapy Mode only)

 1. Open a command prompt.
 2. Run the following command to install the `python-reapy` package: